flyingmermaidd/Airbnb_Trends_Analysis/README.md

 # Toronto Airbnb Market Analysis & Trends Dashboard

 This repository showcases a full-stack data analytics pipeline that scrapes, analyzes, and visualizes Airbnb listing data for Toronto.
-It uncovers actionable insights into pricing, occupancy, amenities, and host behavior—culminating in an interactive Power BI dashboard.
+It uncovers actionable insights into pricing, occupancy, amenities, and host behavior culminating in an interactive Power BI dashboard.

 ---

 ## Project Overview

-I developed a proof-of-concept scraper using BeautifulSoup to simulate extraction from Airbnb listings.
-Due to scraping limitations and legal constraints, I validated my scraping logic using saved HTML pages.
+This project presents a proof-of-concept web scraper built using BeautifulSoup to simulate the extraction of data from Airbnb listings.
+Due to legal and ethical constraints around large-scale web scraping on the Airbnb platform, the scraping logic was validated using pre-saved HTML pages.

-For large-scale analysis, I used publicly available data from [Inside Airbnb](http://insideairbnb.com/get-the-data.html)—which closely mirrors what I would have extracted at scale.
-This allowed me to build and demonstrate the full data pipeline from extraction to insight generation.
+For the purposes of full-scale analysis, the project utilizes publicly available datasets from [Inside Airbnb](http://insideairbnb.com/get-the-data.html), which closely resemble the data that would be obtained through live scraping.
+This approach enables the demonstration of a complete data pipeline from data extraction and preprocessing to advanced analytics and business intelligence visualization.

 The project answers critical market questions: